GTextreme169/ElectricityExtensions/ReadMe.md

 - [X] **Electric Oven**: Modified Fire pit that uses electricity instead of fuel.
   - Called "Electric Oven"
   - I have not been able to get the animations to work yet.
+- [X] **Configurable Temperature and Power Consumption**: Allows you to configure the temperature and power consumption of all electric elements in this mod.
 - [ ] **Electric Farmland**: Similar to Farmland, but heats the soil to help with winter.
   - Called "Electric Farmland"
   - This block is very buggy, and I have not been able to get it to work reliably yet.